- LEGISLATIVE FRAMEWORK

 9.1 Jurisdiction of the courts

 9.1.1 In principle, a valid and binding arbitration agreement excludes the courts from the determination of disputes covered by such an agreement.
-As discussed in paragraph 9.2.1 below, if the respondent properly objects to the court action, the court shall reject a statement of claim that has been submitted in relation to a dispute that is covered by an arbitration agreement.
+As set out in paragraph 9.2.1 below, if the respondent properly objects to the court action, the court shall reject a statement of claim that has been submitted in relation to a dispute that is covered by an arbitration agreement.

 9.1.2 However, in some cases it is necessary for the courts to act in order to ensure the effectiveness of arbitration as a dispute resolution mechanism.
 Such actions may even be taken before the arbitral proceedings commence.
 Usually, the courts will only intervene if the proper conduct of the arbitral proceedings is in some way jeopardised, or if a party refuses to satisfy an award voluntarily.